 ENJC has services Friday nights and Saturday mornings, and daily evening minyans Sunday through Thursday, as well as a Sunday morning minyan.
 Holidays are always well attended.
 Many of our services are family events, with Children's Services for our youngest members, aged 2 - 8, Family Services for children of Religious School age, and some services preceded by Chavurah dinners.

-We are proud of our clergy, Rabbi Ian Silverman and Cantor Zachary M. Mondrow, and their efforts to raise our spirits and increase our knowledge.
+We are proud of rabbi, Ian Silverman, and his efforts to raise our spirits and increase our knowledge.
 Our Religious School enrollment is growing, a testament to its quality.
 We teach our children the ritual, traditions and history of our heritage, and Hebrew language, so they are prepared to lead us in prayer and to lead lives with values rooted in Judaism.
 Each child's Bar or Bat Mitzvah is a source of pride for their families, their teachers and the entire congregation.

 Our adult education courses cover topics ranging from basic Hebrew reading, to conversational Hebrew, to historical Judaism, to understanding our rituals, to preparing adults for the Bar and Bat Mitzvahs they may have missed.
 Our active Sisterhood and Men's Club further enhance our synagogue life.

 The ENJC Youth Group is exceptionally active, operating three different age groups.
 Whether they are making Chanukah latkes, serving at a soup kitchen or just sitting around in our youth lounge having fun, our children know our synagogue is a place to be with friends.